 The Harry F. Wall Memorial Fund helps high schools on the Virginia Peninsula.
 The Mary E. and Curtis M. Chappell Jr. Fund supports arts and humanities activities on the Virginia Peninsula.
 Grants range from $1,000 to $1,200 for arts and $10,000 to $25,000 for high schools.
 Applications are due October 1.

 The E. K. Sloane fund provides grants to help nonprofit organizations purchase or repair pianos – primarily those for public performance.
 Preference is given to nonprofit organizations in Hampton Roads.
+Grants are also available for schools in Hampton Roads, both public and independent.
+Religious organizations must use pianos for public performances.
 Grants range from $5,000 to $75,000.
 Applications are due October 1.

 Since 1997 the E.K.
-Sloane Fund has provided more than $4.1 million to purchase or restore more than 128 pianos for more than 95 venues at nonprofit organizations or schools.
+Sloane Fund has provided more than $4.3 million to purchase or restore more than 150 pianos for more than 80 organizations.
 Several nonprofits have received more than one Sloane piano over the years.

 Grants come from a bequest from the late E.K.
 Sloane, who grew up in Norfolk.
 He was an engineer who loved piano music but did not play the instrument himself.
 He anonymously bought pianos for nonprofit organizations during his lifetime.
 When he died in 1997 at age 90, he entrusted the Hampton Roads Community Foundation to continue his passion.